Nigeria rescues stranded citizens in Central African Republic

-In a statement released on Tuesday, the Ministry of Foreign Affairs confirmed that officials from the Nigerian Embassy in Bangui had located the stranded nationals, retrieved their passports, and deployed a vehicle with military escort to safely transport them to the capital.
+According to the Ministry of Foreign Affairs, officials from the Nigerian Mission in Bangui established contact with the affected nationals, retrieved their passports, and dispatched a vehicle with military escort to transport them safely to Bangui.

-Spokesperson for the Ministry, Kimiebi Imomotimi Ebienfa, said: “Stranded Nigerian workers in the Central African Republic have been successfully rescued and are currently in the custody of the Embassy of Nigeria in Bangui.
+Announcing the development yesterday, the ministry’s spokesperson, Kimiebi Ebienfa, said: “Stranded Nigerian workers in the Central African Republic have been successfully rescued and are currently in the custody of the Embassy of Nigeria in Bangui.

 Disclaimer